March Madness 2018 brackets: NCAA men's basketball tournament teams announced

 SportsLine's bracket prediction simulator, which went 27-5 for the first round last year, predicts several upsets.
 It's algorithm simulates every possible matchup 10,000 time.
 The team that won over half the simulations was selected to advance.

 The CBS Sports NCAA® March Madness ® 2018 Bracket Games is an official NCAA bracket game.
 You can create a group and compete against friends, family and co-workers.
-Or join solo and play against others playing solo at CBS Sports.com
+Or join solo and play against other individual players at CBS Sports.com